 We assume Seger will always be around.
 And one day he won’t be, and we’ll say, “Aw, damn!
 I should have seen him when he was in town a few years back.”

-After telling Rolling Stone magazine in 2011 that his career was “winding down … I can’t do this much longer,” Seger hit the road again in 2013 (and 2014 and 2015) and repeated that line to anyone who asked.
+After telling Rolling Stone magazine in 2011 that his career was “winding down … I can’t do this much longer,” Seger hit the road again in 2013 (and 2014 and 2015 and 2017 and 2018 and 2019) and repeated that line to anyone who asked.
 He’s a relative spring chicken though.
-He will turn 70 in May 2015, just four years behind Bob Dylan.
+He turned 75 in May 2020, just four years behind Bob Dylan.

 Here is a portion of a considerably longer transcript.

 I loved the (Al) Gore film, I took my kids to see that, the ecology film (An Inconvenient Truth).
 And they came home and told their mom, ‘Mom, that’s the most important film of the year.’
 And I was really proud of them for picking up on that.
 There’s so many great independent films.
 I think I kinda lean that way.
 They’re not dictated to by the studios.
 People really get to express themselves.
 I loved The Aristocrats.
 That was great!
 I loved Syriana.
 I loved Good Night, and Good Luck.